Skip to main content

 Project Team

-reVISit is a project developed at the University of Utah and Worcester Polytechnic Institute.
+ReVISit is a project developed at the University of Utah and Worcester Polytechnic Institute.

-Alexander Lex, Co-PI, University of Utah
+Alexander Lex, Co-PI, Graz University of Technology and University of Utah

 Lane Harrison, Co-PI, WPI